id-Software/DOOM-3-BFG/README.md

 		> brew install cmake sdl2 openal-soft ffmpeg

 	You don't need FFmpeg to be installed.
 You can turn it off by adding -DFFMPEG=OFF and -DBINKDEC=ON to the CMake options.
-It is enabled by default because the bundled libbinkdec is slow during development if compiled for Debug mode.
+For debug builds FFmpeg is enabled by default because the bundled libbinkdec is slow during development if compiled for Debug mode.
+For release and retail builds FFmpeg is disabled and libbinkdec is enabled by default.

 3. Generate the Makefiles using CMake: